Study finds Hong Kong domestic helpers subjected to employment terms abuse by more than 70 per cent of agencies

 “A friend of mine was trying to convince me to go to Japan, because they can get better wages, work eight hours and receive overtime.
 I am not going because I still believe that raising awareness of workers’ rights in Hong Kong is more important.”

-legally non-binding code of conduct for agencies was introduced in January this year.
+A legally non-binding code of conduct for agencies was introduced in January this year.
 SAFE is urging the government to enforce the rules and calling on employers to make sure their domestic helpers are not exploited.

 There are nearly 1,300 licensed employment agencies in the city, monitored by the Employment Agencies Administration.